Financial Crimes Enforcement Network (“FinCEN”), Treasury.

 Current Actions: The current Form 107 and instructions are being renewed without change.

 Type of Review: Renewal of currently approved collection report.

-Affected Public: Individuals, business or other for-profit institutions, and not-for-profit institutions.
+Affected public: Business or other for-profit institutions.

 Frequency: As required.